brightdroid/chrome-passwords/README.md

-# MasterPassword for Chrome
+# "Chrome Passwords" Extension

-This is a Chrome Extension of the [MasterPasswordApp](http://masterpasswordapp.com/)
+This is an unofficial Chrome Extension of the [MasterPasswordApp](http://masterpasswordapp.com/)

 **Note:** When finish it will be published in the Chrome Webstore